tastytough/COMP2116-UserDocs/README.md

 ## How we created our guide

 We made our guide based on what we learned from working with MySQL in our COMP2350 Web Database Technologies.
 We used the official [MySQL Workbench Documentation](https://dev.mysql.com/doc/workbench/en/) to enhance our practical understanding.
-We also reflected on challenges faced during our work with MySQL and lab assignments to ensure our instructions clear, complete, and concise.
+We also reflected on challenges faced during our work with MySQL and lab assignments to ensure our instructions complete, used emphasis, headers, admonitions to make our documentation both clear and concise.

 ### Using MkDocs